-The ‘main cause for PE’ is an inability to identify the ‘point of no return’.
+The main cause for PE is an inability to identify the ‘point of no return’.
 If, for some reason, you are unable to identify the signals your body is sending you during sex, you will not be able to pace yourself, and therefore, cannot prolong sex.

 Take a look at the graph below – it describes the sexual process for men who don’t suffer from PE:

-The sexual process has four steps:
+The sexual process involves four steps:

-Premature Ejaculation underlying Causes
+Premature ejaculation underlying causes

 For many years, the cause of all premature ejaculation cases was thought to be a learning behavioral problem.
 Research now shows that premature ejaculation can be caused by a variety of factors.

-This learning behavioral problem frequently develops due to stressful environments that surround sex in adolescence.
-For example, having sex while parents or other family members are home, or at a party when others are just outside the bedroom door.
+This learning behavioral problem frequently develops due to stressful environments that surround sex during adolescence.
+Examples include having sex while parents or other family members are home, or doing so at a party when others are just outside the bedroom door.

-Low Levels of Serotonin
+Low levels of serotonin

 Serotonin is a chemical in the brain that is popularly thought to be a contributor to a feeling of well-being and happiness.
-Recent studies have revealed a lower level of serotonin in men that suffer from premature ejaculation in comparison to men who experience a more standard sexual process.
+Recent studies have revealed a lower level of serotonin in men that suffer from premature ejaculation, in comparison to men who experience a more standard sexual process.

 According to research conducted by Marcel D. Waldinger, a neuropsychiatrist, 91% of lifelong premature ejaculation cases are caused by genetic factors.
 We must note that this in no way indicates these cases are not treatable.